-The Common Manual has been reorganized to clarify that there are two methods for delivering loan funds to borrowers, by establishing two new subheadings.
-These new subheadings are "Crediting the Student's Account" and "Direct Delivery to a Borrower".
-Information on current- and prior-year charges is now addressed under the first subheading.
-Information related to releasing or mailing a loan check to the borrower, issuing a school check to the borrower, initiating an electronic funds transfer (EFT) transaction to a bank account designated by the borrower, issuing a stored-value card, or dispensing cash to the borrower now resides under the second subheading.
+The Common Manual has been reorganized to clarify, that there are two methods for delivering loan funds to students, by establishing two new subheadings.
+These new subheadings are (1) Crediting the Student's Account and (2) Direct Delivery to a Borrower.
+Information on current and prior year charges is now addressed under the new subheading, Crediting the Student's Account.
+The information related to releasing or mailing a loan check to the borrower, issuing a school check to the borrower, initiating an EFT transaction to a bank account designated by the borrower, issuing a stored-value card, or dispensing cash to the borrower now resides under the subheading, Direct Delivery to a Borrower.

-In addition, the details with regard to initiating payments to a borrower by means of a designated bank account, opening a bank account, and stored-value cards has been moved to a new Subsection 8.8.B, "Paying Credit Balances" (see policy proposal 1166).
+In addition, the details with regard to initiating payments to a borrower by means of a designated bank account, opening a bank account, or stored value cards was moved to a new Subsection 8.8.A, Paying Credit Balances (see policy proposal 1167).

+Balances (see policy proposal 1167).

+GUARANTOR COMMENTS: None.

 IMPLICATIONS: Borrower: None.

 School: None.

+Lender/Servicer: None.

 Guarantor: None.

 U.S. Department of Education: None.

-DATE SUBMITTED TO CM POLICY COMMITTEE:
+Common Manual Policy Committee